-This turnip and chard tart variation uses two of the most common items from spring and summer markets.
+This turnip and chard tart variation uses two of the most common items from spring and later summer markets.
 It is one of my favorite vegetable tarts.
-Using the perfect savory tart dough these are formed into an excellent light dish.
-It can be made ahead of time and is frankly better at room temperature.
+The perfect savory tart dough is the base of this excellent light dish.
+Feel free to make the tart ahead of time.
+Frankly, It is better at room temperature.

 Notes on Ingredients

-ability to absorb flavors, particularly fats counteracting the strong taste.
-In the classic savory tart, the crème fraiche (or plain creme, if you don’t have crème Fraiche handy) and egg meld well into the turnips.
-Additionally, in this recipe roasting them first caramelizes the sugars to make them more palatable.
+In this classic savory tart, the crème fraiche (or plain creme, if you don’t have crème Fraiche handy) and egg meld well into the turnips.
+Additionally, in this recipe roasting the turnips first caramelizes the sugars to make them milder.

 Notes on Techniques

-The turnips and chard in the tart can give off a good deal of exact moisture.
-As discussed in the recipe, I believe the turnips benefit by sitting with a bit of olive oil and salt to allow some of the moisture to drain.
+The turnips and chard in the tart can give off a good deal of extracted moisture.
+As discussed in the recipe, I believe the turnips benefit from sitting with a bit of olive oil and salt to allow some of the moisture to drain.

 - 3 Medium size turnips